one word .. just try it .. use it .. share it .. discuss it here

 John Burnham (2011) Developments in Social GRRRAAACCEEESSS: visible-invisible and voiced-unvoiced.
 Chap 7, pp 139-160 In Culture and Reflexivity in Systemic Psychotherapy: Mutual Perspectives.
 Inga-Britt Krause (ed).
 Karnac: London

-advocacy or support for the principles of equality and respect for difference:
+advocacy or support for the principles of fairness. equal opportunity and respect for difference:

 “She embraced equalism in pursuit of less discord and greater harmony”

-believing in or based on the principles of equality and respect for difference:
+believing in or based on the principles of fairness, equal opportunity and respect for difference:

 “Consider a balanced and respectful, more equalist view.”

-a person who advocates or supports the principles of equality and respect for difference:
+a person who advocates or supports the principles of fairness, equal opportunity and respect for difference:

 “He is a social and political equalist.”